getsentry/sentry-docs/docs/quickstart.rst

     '___DSN___'

+.. sentry:edition:: hosted

+    It is composed of five important pieces:

+    * The protocol used.
+This should be ``https``.

+    * The public and secret keys to authenticate the client.

+    * The hostname of the Sentry server.

+    * The project ID which the authenticated user is bound to.

+.. sentry:edition:: on-premise

     It is composed of six important pieces:

     * The Protocol used.
 This can be one of the following: http or https.

     * The public and secret keys to authenticate the client.

     * The hostname of the Sentry server.

     * An optional path if Sentry is not located at the webserver root.
-This is specific to HTTP requests.

     * The project ID which the authenticated user is bound to.

 You'll have a few options for plugging the DSN into the client, depending on what it supports.
 At the very least, most clients will allow you to set